couchbase-examples/couchbase-tutorials/tutorial/markdown/aspnet/quickstart-csharp-aspnet-travel-sample/quickstart-csharp-aspnet-travel-sample.md

 ---
 # frontmatter
 path: "/tutorial-quickstart-csharp-aspnet-minapi-travel-sample"
-title: Quickstart in Couchbase with C# and ASP.NET Minimum API
+title: Quickstart in Couchbase with C# and ASP.NET Minimal API
-short_title: ASP.NET Minimum API and C#
+short_title: ASP.NET Minimal API and C#
 description:
-  - Build a REST API with Couchbase's C# SDK 3.4 and ASP.NET Minimum API
+  - Learn to build a REST API with Couchbase's C# SDK 3.4 and ASP.NET Minimal API
-  - See how you can persist and fetch data from Couchbase using primary indices
+  - See how you can fetch data from Couchbase using SQL++ queries
   - Explore CRUD operations in action with Couchbase
 content_type: quickstart
 filter: sdk